GunnerLab/mcce4_tutorial/docs/installation/installation_options.md

 The quick installation is completed by following the instructions displayed on the screen.

-## Option B: Installation with Executable Compilation and Creation of a NGPB Image Optimized for your System:
+## Option B: Manual Installation with Executable Compilation and Creation of a NGPB Image Optimized for your System:
+   - Compile `mcce` with or without that of `delphi`, and the creation of a NGPB image optimized for your platform.
    __Note:__ This option is necessary if you cannot run a simulation with an installation made with Option A.
 ## 1. Clone the repository to a desired place on your computer (referred to as "clone_dir"):
   * Git clone MCCE4-Alpha to a desired place on your computer & cd into it:
   ```